What Does it Take to Be a Weatherization Installer or Technician?

 Are There Job Opportunities for Weatherization Installers and Technicians?

-In the United States, there were 42,700 jobs for Weatherization Installer or Technician in 2016.
+In 2016, there was an estimated number of 42,700 jobs in the United States for Weatherization Installer or Technician.
 New jobs are being produced at a rate of 9.6% which is above the national average.
 The Bureau of Labor Statistics predicts 4,100 new jobs for Weatherization Installer or Technician by 2026.
-Due to new job openings and attrition, there will be an average of 5,100 job openings in this field each year.
+The BLS estimates 5,100 yearly job openings in this field.

 The states with the most job growth for Weatherization Installer or Technician are District of Columbia, Colorado, and Idaho.
 Watch out if you plan on working in Maine, Alaska, or Virginia.
 These states have the worst job growth for this type of profession.

-Tools & Technologies Used by Weatherization Installers and Technicians
+What Tools do Weatherization Installers and Technicians Use?

 Below is a list of the types of tools and technologies that Weatherization Installers and Technicians may use on a daily basis: